mrmekon/rubrail-rs/README.md

 The included example comes with a bundling script (examples/example.sh) and a launcher (examples/example_launcher.rs) to move itself into an app bundle and execute.

 ### Limitations

 There is no support for changing the UI of an existing bar.
 To change the UI layout, you must create a new bar and completely replace the old one.
 Scrubbers are an exception: their contents are managed by callbacks, but they do not live-refresh when the bar is visible.
 The user must close and re-open the bar to see scrubber content changes.

 The Touch Bar API supports doing just about anything with custom views.
 Rubrail does not.
 Only a very limited set of UI options are exposed.

+#### Linking

+Rubrail links against the private Apple framework `DFRFoundation.framework`.
+This is handled by adding the private framework path in `build.rs`.
+Applications that _use_ Rubrail do not need to link against it themselves, but should be aware that a dependency does.

+Linking requires an XCode version high enough to support the Touch Bar and the private framework.
+The only tested version of XCode is version 8.3.
+Applications that use Rubrail **must** build with a new enough XCode version.
+If using Travis-CI, this means adding a line like this to your `.travis.yml`:

+`osx_image: xcode8.3`

 ### Known Bugs